gramineproject/gramine/Documentation/devel/features.md

 Legend:

 - ☑ implemented (no serious limitations)
-- ☐ partially implemented (serious limitations or quirks)
+- ▣ partially implemented (serious limitations or quirks)
 - ☒ not implemented

 ## List of system calls

 Gramine implements ~170 system calls out of ~360 system calls available on Linux.
-Many system calls are implemented only partially, typically because real world workloads do not use the unimplemented functionality (for example, `O_ASYNC` flag in `open()` is not used).
+Many system calls are implemented only partially, typically because real world workloads do not use the unimplemented functionality (for example, `O_ASYNC` flag in `open()` is not used widely).
 Some system calls are not implemented because they are deprecated in Linux, because they are unused by real world applications or because they don't fit the purpose of Gramine ("virtualize a single application").

 The list of implemented system calls grows with time, as Gramine adds functionality required by real world workloads.